Factsheet on industrial action by Unite the Union in the waste service

 What is the current situation with waste collection and cleanup?

-Since the council declared a major incident on 31 March we have been able to deply our fleet in full and on time.
-We have now removed all excess waste and returned to scheduled collections within our contingency plan for household waste, meaning one collection per week per household.
+After the council declared a major incident on 31 March we were able to deploy our fleet in full and on time.
+We removed all excess waste and returned to scheduled collections within our contingency plan for household waste, meaning one collection per week per household.

 Is the army involved?